simplovate/framework/tooltipster-README.md

 # Original Author: https://github.com/maciejsaw/tooltipster-for-webflow/

+Changed from rawgit.com to jsdeliver.net as rawgit is shutting down Changed origin to simplovate/framework.
+Changed name from tooltipster-for-webflow.js to tooltipster-for-webflow-borderless.js to better reflect purpose Added support for shadow style - change name to tooltipster-for-webflow-shadow.js and appropriate theme in css stylesheet entry

 # Tooltipster for Webflow
 Easily add tooltips to your Weblow.io website, without leaving the "Designer" interface.